Design in the Solar System ,

-Evolution is accepted by most scientists and evolution-based scientific research is funded with lots of money.
+Evolution is accepted by most scientists and evolution-based scientific research is well funded.
 But, creationist scientists are also studying astronomy and finding exciting facts that agree with a creation view.
 No scientist can scientifically prove anything about the past or how things formed in the beginning.
 Proving things scientifically requires being able to repeat measurements or experiments.
 No scientist has a time machine to go back in time and make a video of what happened as it occurred!
 But, what we believe about the origin of things is important since it determines how we think in other areas of life.
 So, we do need answers.
 We can use science to help us decide which view of the beginning is more reasonable.
 We cannot have complete certainty from science alone, since scientific ideas change and science is just not perfect.
 Scientists can learn amazing things, but they are not perfect.
 To have complete certainty about how everything got here, we need the written word of the only One who was there, our Creator.
-The author believes the Creator-God has spoken to us all in the Bible.
+I believe the Creator-God has spoken to us all in the Bible.

 "Catastrophism" in the study of earth history refers to the concept that catastrophes involving processes out of the ordinary, especially Noah's Flood, caused the formation of the fossils, rock strata, and landforms we see today.
-The approach of to evolutionists has always been to rely on natural processes known to be occurring today operating over vast periods of time.
+The most common approach of evolutionists in geology has always been to rely on natural processes known to be occurring today operating over vast periods of time.
 This is gradual evolution and this approach is the accepted one in evolutionary biology, geology, and astronomy.
-Today, in both geology and in studies of solar system origins, scientists are turning to an approach which relies on multiple catastrophes which occur over long periods of time.
-In the Solar System, this evolutionary catastrophic approach does avoid certain problems of the traditional view, but it becomes quite cumbersome and difficult to believe due its reliance on numerous very unlikely events.
-Also, the evolutionary catastrophic approach ignores evidence that the Solar System is only thousands of years old.
+Sometimes in both Earth's geology and in planetary geology, scientists have proposed a reliance on multiple catastrophes which occur over long periods of time.
+In the Solar System, this evolutionary catastrophic approach sometimes shows up in proposing events like large impacts, collisions or near collisions, or perhaps large episodes of volcanism.
+There is always a debate between a slower gradual approach and a catastrophic approach.
+The catastrophic approach can avoid certain problems, but it can become quite cumbersome and difficult to believe due its reliance on numerous very unlikely events.
+However, I have found that at times the old age assumptions made in secular science actually makes explaining the evidence more difficult.
+A young age interpretation that acknowledges God supernaturally creating in the beginning can actually explain the evidence better in some cases.

-A number of observations of different kinds can be explained in a simpler and more convincing way if 1) the Solar System is young, not 4.6 billion years in age, 2) there has been some major catastrophe that occurred some time in the past, and 3) some features are not due to natural processes but have been designed by a Creator-God.
+A number of observations of different kinds can be explained in a simpler and more convincing way if 1) the solar system is young, not 4.6 billion years in age, 2) the beginning of the universe included supernatural action by God, 3) some features of our solar system are not due to natural processes but have been designed by a Creator-God, and 4) there are some processes (possibly catastrophic or chaotic) that may have changed things since the beginning.
 "Design" usually means God intelligently planned things to be a certain way, for a purpose.
-It also means that supernatural processes dominated when God was actually creating in the beginning, then the orderly natural processes He made "took over" after that.
+In our solar system this purpose normally means the safety of life on Earth.
+I usually assume that supernatural processes dominated when God was actually creating in the beginning, then the orderly natural processes He made "took over" after the creation week.
 Natural processes, like gravity or magnetism, preserve the order that God created in the beginning.
 This doesn't mean God is not in control or that He cannot do miracles today.
+God, as the Creator, can supercede natural laws at any time.

-Table 1 gives basic numerical facts about each of the planets.
+Table 1 below gives basic numerical facts about each of the planets.
 Jupiter

 Saturn is about twice as far out as Jupiter and Uranus, the next planet,